mariamnozadze/video-bg/README.md

 # video-bg
 with video background

-Simple website with video background.
+Simple website with video background and navbar.